Kenesaw Mountain Landis: Standard Oil (1905–1909)

 The maximum fine that Landis could impose was $29,240,000.
 To aid the judge in determining the sentence, Landis issued a subpoena for Rockefeller to testify as to Standard Oil's assets.
 The tycoon had often evaded subpoenas, not having testified in court since 1888.
 Deputy United States Marshals visited Rockefeller's several homes, as well as the estates of his friends, in the hope of finding him.
-After several days, Rockefeller was found at his lawyer's estate, Taconic Farm in northwestern Massachusetts, and was served with the subpoena.
+After several days, Rockefeller was found at his lawyer's estate in northwestern Massachusetts and was served with the subpoena.
 The tycoon duly came to Landis's Chicago courtroom, making his way through a mob anxious to see the proceedings.
 Rockefeller's actual testimony, proffered after the judge made him wait through several cases and witnesses, proved to be anticlimactic, as he professed almost no knowledge of Standard Oil's corporate structure or assets.

 On August 3, 1907, Landis pronounced sentence.
 He fined Standard Oil the maximum penalty, $29,240,000, the largest fine imposed on a corporation to that date.
 The corporation quickly appealed; in the meantime, Landis was lionized as a hero.
 According to Pietrusza, "much of the nation could hardly believe a federal judge had finally cracked down on a trust—and cracked down hard ".
 President Roosevelt, when he heard the sentence, reportedly stated, "That's bully."
 Rockefeller was playing golf in Cleveland when he was brought a telegram containing the news.
-Rockefeller calmly informed his golfing partners of the amount of the fine, and proceeded to shoot a personal record score, later stating, "Judge Landis will be dead a long time before this fine is paid."
+Rockefeller calmly informed his golfing partners of the amount, and proceeded to shoot a personal record score, later stating, "Judge Landis will be dead a long time before this fine is paid."
 He proved correct; the verdict and sentence were reversed by the United States Court of Appeals for the Seventh Circuit on July 22, 1908.
 In January 1909, the Supreme Court refused to hear the case, and in a new trial before another judge (Landis recused himself), Standard Oil was acquitted.